Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

 Spawned Objects
 ---------------

 The ``FloatEventInvoker`` and ``ZPosChangeable`` classes have been discussed in previous sections.
-The most important functionality the ``SpawnedObj`` class has declared and can be applied to all children spawned objects is the self destroy functionality where spawned ojbects destroy themselves when they are too far away from the left boundary of the screen.
-They will no longer be able to interact with any of the existing game objects in the screen but they still occupy memory spaces thus needs to be eliminated:
+The most important functionality the ``SpawnedObj`` class has declared and can be applied to all children spawned objects is the self destroy functionality where spawned objects destroy themselves when they are too far away from the left boundary of the screen.
+They will no longer be able to interact with any of the existing game objects in the screen, but they still occupy memory spaces, thus needs to be eliminated:

 .. code-block:: C#